 Located on the pristine Adriatic coast, Zadar is my favourite city in Croatia.

+There are so many cool things to do in Zadar.
 A walk inside Zadar’s old town brings in the nostalgia and takes us back in time.
 Together with its centuries old monuments, complemented by white washed walkways, Zadar steals your heart for sure.
 At the edge of the old town is Zadar’s sea front – a scenic haven.
 Stretching for miles, until the eyes the can see, the calm waters of Adriatic shine like diamonds in the sea.

 A giant sea organ made by the architect Nikola Bašić, decorates the waterfront.
 It’s almost invisible until you hear mysterious sounds bouncing from the sea.
 A curiosity leads us to find the source and leaves us amazed by this man made creation.